 Arkansas Department of Health’s BreastCare Program

 BreastCare is a program for Arkansas women funded with state and federal funds.
-You may be able to get a free mammogram and Pap test if you:
+BreastCare covers screening and diagnostic imaging/testing for those who qualify:

-- have a household income at or below 250% of the federal poverty level
+- Meet criteria for financial barrier (Household income at or below 250% of the federal poverty level)

 Visit the Arkansas Department of Health or call your local Arkansas health department to find out if you are eligible for BreastCare services.
-Apply online to see if you are eligible for Breast Care services.
 Breast MRI is also covered under specific circumstances.

 Breast Cancer Foundation of the Ozarks